andrewmilson/ministark/README.md

 </div>

 My time working at Immutable left me fascinated with theoretical proof systems and their applications.
 I developed an all-consuming amateur interest for scalable transparent arguments of knowledge (STARKs).
 They give the ability to prove to a 3rd party that some computation with $n$ steps ran correctly.
-Proofs can be verified in $O(log^{2}(n))$ vs naive $O(n)$<sup>1</sup>.
+Proofs can be verified in $O(log^{2}(n))$ vs naive $O(n)$<sup>1</sup> ([Learn more about STARKS](https://starkware.co/stark/)).

-The library is primarily written in Rust but has been optimised by moving heavily parellisable polynomial arithmetic from the CPU to the GPU.
-Rust has poor support for coding GPUs so [Apple's metal shader language](https://developer.apple.com/metal/) was used instead.
-The Rust code is powered by [arkworks](https://github.com/arkworks-rs) and [winterfell](https://github.com/novifinancial/winterfell) was heavily used as a reference for several components: fast Merkle Tree, DEEP composition polynomial, FRI, channels, overall design.
-This library runs around twice as fast as Winterfell at the moment but will evolve to be even faster and have lower memory requirements.
+The library is primarily written in Rust but has been optimized by moving heavily parallelizable polynomial arithmetic from the CPU to the GPU.
+Rust has poor support for programming GPUs so all the GPU code is written in [Metal](https://developer.apple.com/metal/).
+The Rust code is powered by [arkworks](https://github.com/arkworks-rs).
+There is plenty opportunities for increasing speed and reducing memory overhead.

-MiniSTARK is unique with how constraints are expressed over the execution trace.
-Constraints are represented symbolically as a multivariate polynomial where each variable represents a column of the execution trace ([Column](mini-stark/src/constraint.rs) trait) or one of the verifier's challenges ([Challenge](mini-stark/src/constraint.rs) trait).
+Constraints in MiniSTARK are represented as multivariate polynomial where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
 Bellow is a contrived example to illustrate how constraints are represented.
 Challenges are represented in a similar way.
-Look at the [Brainf***](mini-stark/examples/brainfuck/) for a full example.
+Look at [Brainf***](mini-stark/examples/brainfuck/) for a full example.

 ```rust
 #[derive(Hint)]